 If we are doing something wrong or something that is causing a problem, wouldn’t we want to know about it?
 Wouldn’t we want a co-worker, a friend, or a loved one to take us aside and in kindness inform us of it?
 If we were Wally, wouldn’t we want to know before we were sitting all by ourselves?

 The Golden Rule is such a simple yet profound learning tool – “Do unto others as you would have them do unto you.”
-When it comes to speaking to someone about a problem (think family, kids, spouse, parents, co-workers, friends), we are to do it in a way that we would like it done to us if the roles were reversed.
+When it comes to speaking to someone about a problem (think family, kids, spouse, parents, friends), we do it in a way that we would like it done if the roles were reversed.